memph1024/swapdex-documentation/docs/get-started/internal-transfer.md

 Cheers Friends,

 This guide will teach you how to transfer your funds from our "substrate" side to our Ethereum-Virtual-Machine (EVM).
-Remember, the EVM side of our chain allows you to interact with many eth-based smart contracts and projects that eventually will move to SwapDex.
+Remember, the EVM side of our chain allows you to interact with many eth-based smart contracts and projects that eventually will move to SwapDEX.
 Moreover, our cross-chain bridges will be attached to our EVM module, so for you to utilize cross-chain trades, you must use the EVM.

 That said, let me tell you how we tackle this.